cademccu/my_bash_profile/README.md

-This is the edits I made to my .bash_profile
+Basic configs I like.

-For showing off and when I need a template for a new server or computer
+Nothing private/work/project related.

-Using bash on MacOS Monterey
+When I need a template for a new server or computer